Complete Publisher Submission · Confidential

 And the kitchen.
 Every three years, a man came home from Yokohama or Cairo and the household began eating macaroni, agar-agar, jellies and custards — foods exotic elsewhere in India.
 The Sindhi kitchen was globalised by the musafri cycle decades before globalisation was a word.
 One woman broke every rule: Phuliwari — the one who wears a nose ring, wife of Naraindas Pohoomull — was the first woman to accompany her husband overseas.
 A descendant remembers her as a beautiful fair lady.
 She crossed the water the women were not supposed to cross.
 The Khiani Mansion is still standing in Pakistan.
 Neither it nor the family who built it belong to the same country anymore.

-A mansion built with the profits of 96 global branches stands in a country that did not exist when it was built.
+A mansion built with the profits of five continents stands in a country that did not exist when it was built.
 The women who ran it founded a global spiritual movement.
 The kitchen was the first thing they globalised.

 10